 9. Help to inform the development of policy and regulations to support freedom of expression and privacy including, alone or in cooperation with other entities, using its leverage to seek to mitigate potential negative impacts from policies or regulations.

-Telenor Group engages with a range of stakeholders, including government and civil society, on a bilateral basis as well as through the Industry Dialogue and the IDs collaboration with the GNI.
+Telenor Group engages with a range of stakeholders, including government and civil society, on a bilateral basis as well as through the ID and the GNI.

 In our markets we seek to engage with the relevant authorities when a challenging request comes in, as well as in a longer-term dialogue when possible.

-We also provide input to relevant legislative processes in our markets.
+We also seek to provide input to relevant legislative processes in our markets.